 How to encrypt a clone backup

 If you're using a clone backup like SuperDuper or Carbon Copy instead of or in addition to Time Machine, you can encrypt the drive you're cloning to.
-It's a two-step process to set up but, once you've gotten it up and running, it's just as easy to maintain as any other cloning system.
+It's a two-step process to set up but, once you've got it up and running, it's just as easy to maintain as any other cloning system.

 - Boot from your cloned backup drive.

-- Re-install macOS Sierra (or whatever version you're currently using) to create a recovery volume on that drive.
+- Re-install macOS to create a recovery volume on that drive.